ifinavet/yggdrasil/apps/midgard/README.md

     pnpm install
     ```

 3. **Set up environment variables:**

    Create a `.env.local` file in the root of the `midgard` directory and add the necessary environment variables.
-You can get these from a project administrator.
+Look at the .env.example to get an idea of what you need.

+   *Unfortunately our setup requires that you have an clerk account.
+Without it the auth won't work.
+We are assesing the options to move to a new solution but as of now you need to use clerk*

 4.  **Run the development server:**